 Documentation should be mailed to Disability Services or faxed to (717) 796-5217 as soon as possible.
 This information will be kept in a secure file at the Office of Disability Services, and released only with written approval from the student/guest.
 Documentation must be updated annually, except where the condition is known to be permanent and not showing change.

 A Special Housing Request form must also be filed before the posted deadline- March 5 for current students, May 15 for first year students and new transfers.
 Requests received after that time can only be considered on a space-available basis.
 Deadlines for filing requests prior to the housing lottery are posted by the Office of Housing.

 At the close of the filing period, representatives from Disability Services, Student Housing, and the Engle Center meet to prioritize the requests by documented need.
 Factors to be considered include severity of the condition, timing of the request, feasibility, and availability.
 Student Housing will make room and apartment assignments and notify students as soon as possible.

-Students who are requesting special housing because of a dietary need must first complete a form from Dining Services that must be approved through the Engle Health Center.
-Students should explore options to meet their needs through the Director of Dining Services.
+Students who are requesting special housing because of a dietary need must first meet with the campus nutritionist, Michelle Lucas, located in the Engle Health Center.
+Students can then explore options to meet their needs through the Director of Dining Services.

 Personal Care Assistants:

 Individuals needing the support of a Personal Care Assistant (PCA) are expected to make arrangements on their own.
 PCA is not a support required to be provided by the College.
 Every effort will be made to accommodate students or guests using PCA services.
 Some assistance may be available in helping to locate suitable individuals who may be willing to work in this role, but at the expense of the person with the disability.